 For new companies, start researching what your competitors did in the past.
 This is valuable advice for veteran companies as well.

-Phase Two: Prepare your Christmas marketing campaign (June 1st – September 31st)
+Prepare your Christmas marketing campaign (June 1st – September 31st)

 While your competitors catch some waves over the summer, devise a plan to dominate Christmas.